Skip to main content

 What is vegan leather?

-Following the emergence of these textile innovations, fashion, always keen on alternatives, is evolving, and with it, our consumption options and choices.
-More and more consumers are looking for alternatives to animal leather for ethical, ecological reasons, or simply out of curiosity.
+Following the arrival of these textile innovations, fashion, always keen on alternatives, is evolving, and with it, our options and consumption choices.
+More and more consumers are looking for alternatives to animal leather for ethical, ecological, or simply curious reasons.
 Among these new materials, vegan leather is becoming increasingly important.
 But what is it really about?
 How is it made?
 Is it plant-based?
 What are its advantages, limitations, and environmental impact?

 In this research, we will try to answer all questions about vegan leather, its different types (plant-based, natural, and synthetic), its applications in responsible and vegan fashion, and the issues related to its production.

 What is vegan leather?